-In each of the remaining studies, participants read vignettes about 20-year-old characters whom we described as having life experiences that might introduce relatively small or large changes to their identity.
+experiences that might introduce relatively small or large changes to their identity.
 Each vignette stated that the character would graduate from college in a year and then described three events that would happen to her or him in 10, 20, and 30 years.

 We intended one of these events to signal a large change in identity (i.e., a religious conversion, a return home after private contracting work in a war zone, a return home after having been kidnapped).
 The other two events implied a smaller change (i.e., moving to the Southwest to avoid an allergen, changing to a very similar job, developing an affinity for rice-based dishes).
-We will refer to the former as large change events and to the latter as small change events.
-(Ratings from participants, to be described below, verify that the large-change events produced greater perceived decreases in psychological connectedness than the small-change events.)
-We balanced the descriptions so that each large change happened to two characters, and two characters experienced their large change at each time point (10, 20, or 30 years from now).
+We refer to the former as large-change events and to the latter as smallchange events.
+(Ratings from participants, described below, verified that the large-change events produced greater perceived decreases in psychological connectedness than the small-change events.)
+We balanced the descriptions so that each large change happened to two characters and so that two characters experienced their large change at each time point (10, 20, or 30 years from now).
 To keep participants' concern for the family of a character from affecting their assessment of the character's self-interest, the instructions asked participants to "assume that although none of these people will live an especially lonely existence, each person will choose not to marry and not to raise a family."
 The Appendix lists the life experiences for each of the characters.